Even though breakfast is just one of many meals of the day, it really has the ability to set the tone for all other meals.

 And just like food, drinks can be anti-inflammatory, cortisol-friendly and insulin-friendly.

-Here are some beverages to drink for breakfast when balancing your hormones are:
+Here are some beverages you can drink for breakfast to support your hormones:

-- Pink salt water (supports the adrenals; learn more about it in this post on what to drink for hormones).
+- Pink salt water (may support the adrenals; learn more about it in this post on what to drink for hormones).

 Now, of course no discussion on breakfast would be complete without talking about…coffee